 In my third year of law school, I took an elective called “Law and Literature,” taught by John Jay Osborne, Jr, author of The Paper Chase, a novel (and movie and TV show) about a Harvard law student and his obsession with his intimidating contracts professor.
 In this offbeat course (even at Berkeley), we escaped “black…… Continue reading Reciprocal relationships

-Yoga Dork is offering a free copy of Bobby Clennell’s The Women’s Yoga Book to a lucky random-drawing winner.
-To enter, post a comment about a special woman in your life.
-My honoree is not a woman, but she is female.
 For over a decade, among my closest friends was Ginger, a calico cat rescued from the wild.
 Beautiful, with striking markings, she had a feral streak and the classic temperamental calico personality.
 We had our roommate clashes; she was not the docile type and liberally used claws and teeth to make a point.
 Once, during…… Continue reading Ginger and karma yoga